 Substantial villages and associated field systems were now common in western and central Europe.
 By the end of the 8th century most of the peoples of Europe had adopted iron working, though bronze remained important in ornamentation, alongside the rare and more valuable gold.

 Proto-Corinthian olpe with animals and sphinxes, ca. 640 BCE–630 BCE.
 From Corinth.

 The practice of cremating the dead continued in eastern and central Europe into the early 1st millennium.
-These centuries also saw the spread of systematically fortified settlements at this time, clearly centres of powerful chieftainships.
+These centuries also saw the spread of systematically fortified settlements at this time, clearly centers of powerful chieftainships.

 Further south, another major development of the early 1st millennium BCE had been taking place.
 This was the rise and spread of civilization in the Mediterranean and Black Sea regions.

 This Mediterranean civilization originated on the coasts of the Middle East, as Phoenician traders from Syria carried features of advanced Middle Eastern civilization westward, through the Mediterranean.
 It was then spread further by such Mediterranean societies such as the Greeks and Etruscans.
 This process can be seen clearly in the adoption of alphabet writing systems by European peoples.

 The new civilization that developed in along the southern fringes of Europe was based on a new form of social and political organization, the Mediterranean city-state.
 It originated with the coastal societies of Syria and Asia Minor, the Phoenicians, Neo-Hittites and Philistines, and from there spread to Greece, Italy, North Africa, southern France and Spain.
 It greatly stimulated commercial activity, within the Mediterranean and Black Sea region and beyond, into the temperate regions of western and central Europe, and the steppes of eastern Europe.